Inland Empire: Political geography

 View of the San Bernardino Valley from the San Bernardino Mountains.
 The Santa Ana Mountains are visible in the distance.

 Unlike most metropolitan areas that have grown up around a central city, the Inland Empire has two main focus cities, Riverside and San Bernardino.
 Other major cities in the region include Rancho Cucamonga, Ontario, and Corona.
 Suburban sprawl spreads out to form a connection with the Los Angeles metropolitan area.
 Further development is steadily, if not heavily, encroaching past the mountains into the outlying desert areas.
 The Inland Empire borders both Los Angeles and Orange counties.
 Freeways in Southern California are heavily used, but this comprehensive freeway system has made travel between the Inland Empire and these two counties generally direct, especially to and from Los Angeles County.

 The Inland Empire has also been referred to as the 909, after one of the region's most used area codes.
-In 2004, because of growing demand for telephone numbers, most of western Riverside County was granted a second area code, 951, which is overlaid with the 909 area code (they have the same physical boundaries and new telephone subscribers likely receive a 951 area code telephone number).
+In 2004, because of growing demand for telephone numbers, most of western Riverside County was granted a second area code, 951, which is overlaid with the 909 area code.

 The Coachella Valley region of Palm Springs, Palm Desert, and Indio is located much farther east in Riverside County (the distance between the city of San Bernardino and Palm Springs is approximately 50 miles) and is part of the much larger 760 area code.
 This area is sometimes considered a sub-region of the Inland Empire or its own separate region, the Desert Empire.
 This is to help differentiate it from the urbanized area containing the cities of San Bernardino and Riverside.

 The RPA definition includes the Inland Empire (San Bernardino–Riverside) in the Southern California Megaregion, alongside Anaheim, Bakersfield, Huntington Beach, Long Beach, Los Angeles, San Diego, the geographically separate Las Vegas Valley, as well as the Tijuana area in Mexico.
 Orange County and San Diego County are completely encompassed within the megaregion.